AtlantiaKing/That2DGameEngine/README.md

 - Event queue
 - Service locator

-Beside these patterns, I have also used these techniques and idoms:
+Beside these patterns, I have also used these techniques and idioms:

 - Multithreading
 - pImpl